jainromil/distributed-systems-videos/README.md

 # Distributed Systems Videos

-This repository contains links to videos I find interesting and talk about distributed systems or scaling infrastructure to meet growing demands.
+This repository contains links to videos that I find interesting and talk about distributed systems or scaling infrastructure to meet growing demands.

 ## Links to real world architectures